BROOKLYN SAVVY

 Cast: Eli Kuslansky, Toni Williams

-Pulitzer-prize winner Lynn Nottage talks about overcoming fear, taking risks and new projects with her daughter, John Legend and more.
+Pulitzer Prize winner Lynn Nottage talks about overcoming fear, taking risks and new projects with her daughter, John Legend and more.

 Cast: Toni Williams, Lynn Nottage